Wondering How Do They Make Decaffeinated Coffee?

 Once we understand how to get the caffeine out of coffee, we will realize how decaffeinated coffee affects our health.

-First, it is essential to clarify that despite its name, decaffeinated coffee is not entirely caffeine-free.
+First, it is essential to clarify that decaffeinated coffee is not entirely caffeine-free despite its name.

 To illustrate, while a regular cup of coffee contains between 70 and 150 mg of caffeine (the exact amount depends on the type of beans, the method of roasting, etc.), a cup of “decaffeinated” coffee still contains about 5 mg of caffeine (also here, the amount The same variable).